OpenAutomationTechnologies/openPOWERLINK_V2/doc/build-stack.md

 - **CFG_COMPILE_LIB_MNAPP_ZYNQINTF**

   Compile openPOWERLINK MN application library for Zynq platform, that contains the interface to a Linux kernel platform interface driver.
 It is used along with the Linux kernel platform interface driver for status/control and data exchange with the kernel stack which runs on Zynq Microblaze as a baremetal application.

+- **CFG_COMPILE_LIB_CNAPP_ZYNQINTF**

+  Compile openPOWERLINK CN application library for Zynq platform, that contains the interface to a Linux kernel platform interface driver.
+It is used along with the Linux kernel platform interface driver for status/control and data exchange with the kernel stack which runs on Zynq Microblaze as a baremetal application.